-- No more than 5 pages including tables and figures describing: abstract (200-300 words), project summary, alignment with NASA MD, specific goals for the funded period and anticipated outcomes.
-Proposals must describe a schedule and identify potential participants. - Additional pages included after the 5-page project description - o Bibliography/References as needed - Principal Investigator's 2-page CV - o Letter of support from institution partner, scientific site and/or NASA-aligned collaborator
+- No more than 3 pages including tables and figures describing: abstract (200-300 words), project summary, alignment with NASA MD, specific goals for the funded period and anticipated outcomes.
+Proposals must describe a schedule and identify potential participants. - Additional pages included after the 3-page project description - Bibliography/References as needed - Principal Investigator's 2-page CV - Letter of support from institution partner, scientific site and/or NASA-aligned collaborator

 Budget Guidelines: Anticipated award levels are \$500 up to a maximum award amount of \$5,000.
 Allowable costs include transportation and lodging for participants and guest speakers, speakers' fees (not honoraria), and facility rental.
-NASA civil servants may not be supported with this funding.
+Support for NASA personnel is not allowed.
 Event meals and promotional items are not allowable as expenses.
 No cost-share is required, however partnerships and third-party sponsorships are strongly encouraged and will be viewed favorably.
 Indirect costs are allowed.